ndcbe/cbe67701-uncertainty-quantification/README.md

 Each student will be assigned (see class Google Doc) one chapter to prepare a minimum working example to demonstrate an important method or application.
 Please keep these examples simple; not only does too complex of an example take a long time to prepare and debug, but the extra details may distract from the main message.

+You should aim to spend 5 to 10 minutes presenting your example and about 5 minutes answering questions.

 ### Step 1: Set Example Scope

 Need inspiration?
 Ask yourself: